 2020 Broad Agency Announcement

-The Federal Highway Administration (FHWA) Exploratory Advanced Research (EAR) Program plans to issue a Broad Agency Announcement soliciting proposals in three topics that could lead to transformational changes and truly revolutionary advances in highway engineering and intermodal surface transportation in the United States.
+The Federal Highway Administration (FHWA) Exploratory Advanced Research (EAR) Program issued a Broad Agency Announcement soliciting proposals in three topics that could lead to transformational changes and truly revolutionary advances in highway engineering and intermodal surface transportation in the United States.
 Topic 1 is blockchain technology for highway transportation.
 Topic 2 is artificial intelligence for highway transportation.
 Topic 3 is compatibilization of waste plastic to enhance mechanical properties of asphalt cement.
+Proposals are due by March 20, 2020.
 Click here for more information.

 Cultivating Materials Science Research